Document Automation

 Generate and Update Documents

-Once connections are established, Fluvial can automatically create documents from questionnaire responses.
-When source information changes, you can choose to update the documents automatically or review changes before approving them.
+Once connections are established, RiskNodes can automatically create documents from AI audit responses.
+When local LLMs evaluate subsequent builds, you can choose to update the documents automatically or review changes before approving them.
 The system keeps track of what changed, when, and why.

 Share in Any Format